 Located centrally in Abu Dhabi, Al Karamah is ideal for families who want to be in the middle of the action.
 Close by, Al Wahda Mall boasts shops, restaurants, and other activities to keep the family busy.
 For shorter commutes, Al Karamah is a great option, and there are many schools and nurseries to choose from here.

 Al Mushrif is Abu Dhabi’s suburbia, making it ideal for young families.
 Living here, you would never know that the high-rise buildings are so close.
 Amenities are plentiful too; and for outdoor recreation, Umm Al Emarat Park has got you covered.
 Al Mushrif is quieter than other residential areas, which is ideal for raising children, and you will find top schools here, too.

 Schools in Al Khalidya include Al Mashreq Private School and the American Community School of Abu Dhabi.
 The area boasts some of the best apartment living for families.
 Here, everything is close by, and residents enjoy all aspects of city living.
 Apartments come with superb waterfront views, and beach lovers will no doubt enjoy relaxing at Al Sahil Beach.

 Where to live in the UAE when you retire

 With the UAE introducing a new five-year visa for over 55-year-olds, the country is an excellent prospect for retirees.
 Those applying have to meet certain criteria, but it will allow pensioners greater options throughout the Emirates.

 For those retiring, access to facilities is paramount; along with being able to dine out well and enjoy all their hobbies while having their home nearby.
-Easy access to healthcare is important, and you can read more about how healthcare works in the UAE, as well as how to arrange health insurance in our guide to The healthcare system in the United Arab Emirates.
+Easy access to healthcare is another important factor to consider.

 Retiring in Abu Dhabi